Jordan Dechtman | May 20, 2025

 This can be initiated by your wealth management professional after you confirm your choice, making the process more convenient.
 You can also start the process by contacting your 401k and IRA plan administrator directly.

 Roth IRAs have income limits that restrict high-income earners from utilizing this retirement strategy.
-If you earn beyond these limits, you are essentially unable to contribute to a Roth IRA without a strategic approach like the mega backdoor Roth IRA.
+If you earn beyond these limits, you cannot contribute to a Roth IRA without a strategic approach like the mega backdoor Roth IRA.

 There is a phase-out range, meaning you can contribute to a Roth IRA until you cross a certain level of earnings.
 At that point, you are limited to how much you can contribute to your Roth IRA.
 You can contribute up to the full amount if you earn below the phase-out range.